 PD 6 All residential development, including those in the mixed use areas of the Town Centre and the Village Centre will fulfil the social and affordable requirements of Part V of the Planning and Development Act 2000 as amended.
+The Dún Laoghaire-Rathdown County Development Plan 2010-2016 has a 20% requirement for social and affordable housing.
 At all times the requirements of the current County Development Plan and Housing Strategies will also apply to residential development in the Planning Scheme.